Title IX and Non-Discrimination Resources

 Student Services | Counseling Services

 Trocaire College offers individual counseling appointments to all students free of charge.
 For many, the college years mark an important time of personal growth and change.
 Individual counseling can help you improve your ability to manage life stressors in more healthy ways to work towards reaching your full potential.
-It is the goal of counseling services to help students towards achieving personal, social, and academic success.
+It is the goal of counseling services to help students achieve personal, social, and academic success.

 Confidential Resources Within the Community